csi-covid19/csi-covid19.github.io/index.md

 [link](/CUNY/guidance-13.pdf) CUNY releases guidance number 13

->  ... we continue to prepare for a Fall 2020 were the proportion of online courses and remote services will in all likelihood be higher than in the pre-COVID 19 era.
+>  ... we continue to prepare for a Fall 2020 where the proportion of online courses and remote services will in all likelihood be higher than in the pre-COVID 19 era.

 ---